 In some cases you may like to use music beds and sound effects at the same time, and you can do this using multiple clip areas.
 Cleanfeed allows you to have up to three clip areas, each with their own mode.

 Now you can set up each clips area accordingly, depending on the type of clips you want to play.

 Lower the volume of your music beds clip area, so your sound effect clips don't overpower the overall playback feel.

 Remove clips by pressing and dragging them away to the background of the main Cleanfeed studio screen, beneath the host and guest rows.
 You can also shuffle and reorganise your clips, just by pressing and dragging them horizontally.

 Sometimes you’ll get an audio clip from a third party source, which is too loud or too quiet.
 Just like all of the rows in Cleanfeed, there’s a level control on the right side of the Clips row, which defaults to zero adjustment.

 Your clips are heard by everyone in the session, so get creative!
-You can use beds and background music, or pre-recorded segments for comment from your guests.
+You can use beds and background music for a professional sounding recording.